ak2552/Ankur_Kapoor_IDD/Lab3.md

-int sensorPin = 0;    // select the input pin for the potentiometer
+int FSRPin = 0;    // select the input pin for the potentiometer

 void setup() {